-Response-action monitoring of hydrostratigraphic zone (HZ)-A and Unit 4 of HZ-C (as a surrogate for HZ-E) is conducted to ensure that the soil RA does not significantly degrade current ground-water conditions.
-A significantly degraded ground-water condition requires all of the following:
+Response-action monitoring of hydrostratigraphic zone (HZ)-A and Unit 4 of HZ-C (as a surrogate for HZ-E) is conducted to ensure that the soil RA does not significantly degrade current groundwater conditions.
+A significantly degraded groundwater condition requires all of the following:

-• that soil COC concentrations have statistically increased in ground water (relative to the well's historical data and accounting for uncertainty) for more than a 12-month period.
+• that soil COC concentrations have statistically increased in groundwater (relative to the well's historical data and accounting for uncertainty) for more than a 12-month period.
+Significantly increased concentrations are defined as doubling of an individual COC b These evaluation parameters are used to calculate the SOR value when sampling for discharge and aids in establishing water management protocols.